- What is GT

 - Home Edition

 The game of Golden Tee has officially changed thanks to the addition of Golden Tees.
 Golden Tees debuted in GT 2011 and give players the ability to control their tee shots for the first time in Golden Tee history.
 Now, the player has been given more options than ever before.
 And since Golden Tee 2017, players have had the ability to use Golden Tees in Closest-to-the-Pin LIVE Prize Contests!

 Purchasing Golden Tees

-All Golden Tees must be purchased before teeing off on hole 1, the same exact way one would select or purchase other high performance equipment.
+All Golden Tees may be purchased anytime during gameplay before any shot.
 To purchase Golden Tees simply highlight and select "Equipment Setup" followed by "Buy Golden Tees."
 From here players will be given the option to purchase 10 Golden Tees for $.50, 25 Golden Tees for $1.00, or 60 Golden Tees for $2.00.
 Don't ever run out of tees in the middle of a round thanks to the addition of our auto-refill feature, which can be accessed and turned on in our GT Caddy app!

 Once purchased, players will have the option to use a Golden Tee on any tee boxes on all courses!
 The amount of Golden Tees a player has available can be seen just to the left the selected club on the right side of the screen.
 Each Golden Tee can be used only once and your available total will update automatically once a tee has been used.
 They are available for purchase on the GT Caddy, on LIVEWIRE or on the game.

 Placing Golden Tees